By Terry Trucco

 A testament to artful recycling, Ace resides in the former Breslin Hotel, a once-bedraggled 1904 pile, and sports some of the most forward looking retro design in town, courtesy of Roman & Williams, one of New York’s of-the-moment hotel design teams.

-It’s got neo-grunge cred, thanks to its Portland, Oregon mother ship (six other Aces are in the pack).
+It’s got neo-grunge cred, thanks to its Portland, Oregon mother ship (eight other Aces are in the pack).
 It’s got the Breslin, a British-inflected artisanal restaurant specializing in chic pub staples, like lamb burgers and beef and Stilton pie, and The John Dorry, a delectable oyster bar.
 It’s painted black, right down (or up) to the mile-high lobby ceiling, garnished with the original decorative plaster.

 The lobby isn’t quite the scene it once was, but it’s still buzzing, the 21st-century incarnation of the Royalton hotel lobby of the 90s.
 Is it coincidence that Roman & Williams devised the Royalton’s dramatic 2008 redesign?

 Different times breed different lobbies.
 Royalton lobbyists were fashion and media players, gossiping over vodka or white wine.
 Ace habitués, a more low-key, eclectic crowd, emit a hip geek vibe, downing stormy Stumptown espresso and working laptops and phones in communal solitude, seated at library tables or curled on plaid wing chairs near imposing white columns.

 At night, the lobby morphs from a stylish Starbucks into a lively bar, often with a DJ.